 9. At this point, you have created the framework for the assignment in Canvas, but you will most likely want to edit the settings specific to Turnitin.
 You should have a link to a Turnitin page appearing; click on that.
 (If this does not appear, or if you want to go back and edit these settings later, return to Assignments in the Navigation menu, click on the assignment, then click on Load in New Window.)

-10. From the menu at the top of the page, choose Settings (see, Fig. 2)
+10. Click on the menu icon (three lines) at the upper right of the page and choose Settings (see, Fig. 2)

 11. Change the Max Grade setting from 100 to whatever you chose in step 4 above.
 This will avoid problems later with the Canvas grade book.